Build apps for Teams meetings and calls

 You must be familiar with the concepts in this article to create custom meeting experiences with apps in Microsoft Teams.

 Supported meeting types in Teams

 Teams supports access to apps during meeting for the following meeting types:

 - Scheduled meetings: Meetings scheduled through Teams calendar.

 - Scheduled channel meetings: Meetings scheduled through Teams public channels.

-- One-on-one calls: Calls initiated in one-on-one chat.
+- One-on-one calls: Calls initiated in a one-on-one chat.

-- Group calls: Calls initiated in group chat.
+- Group calls: Calls initiated in a group chat.

 - Instant meetings: Meetings initiated through Meet now button in Teams calendar.

 - Webinar: Webinar initiated through Webinar button under New Meeting dropdown.

 Apps aren't supported in the following:

 A meeting lifecycle includes pre-meeting, in-meeting, and post-meeting app experience, depending on the user type and user's role in a Teams meeting.